User Tools

 A real estate agent is a acts as an intermediary between buyers and sellers of real estate properties.
 They are knowledgeable about the buying and selling process, market trends, property values, and legal requirements.

-A realtor, on the other hand, is a real estate agent who is a member of the National Association of Realtors (NAR).
-Realtors must adhere to a strict Code of Ethics and are held to a high ethical standard.
+A realtor, however, is a licensed real estate agent that is a member of National Association of Realtors.
+Realtors adhere to strict NAR Code of Ethics.

-The main difference between real estate agents and realtors is their membership in the NAR and their adherence to its code of ethics.
-Both can help you buy or sale a property.
-However, realtors are more committed to maintaining professional standards and giving their clients the best service possible.
+The primary difference between a realty agent and a Realtor is their membership with the NAR, and their adherence of its code.
+While both can help you buy or sell a property, realtors are committed to upholding professional standards and providing the best possible service to their clients.

 It is important to work with a realtor or real estate agent who is knowledgeable, trustworthy and has your best interest in mind.
-They can help you navigate the complex process of buying or reselling and ensure that your transaction is successful.
+They can guide and assist you in the buying or selling process.

 Realtors' Licensing requirements